kaizen-ai/kaizenflow/docs/datapull/all.update_CCXT_version.how_to_guide.md

 # Testing CCXT Stability Before Docker Container Update

-In order to ensure the stability of our code following the ccxt update, a thorough testing process is required.
+In order to ensure the stability of our code following a CCXT update, a thorough testing process is required.
 Prior to constructing a new container, we will update the ccxt version locally and execute tests on the actual API to verify the reliability of our codebase.